 Radiation is energy in the form of high-speed particles or electromagnetic waves.
-Exposure to radiation, primarily UV radiation and ionizing radiation, is a clearly established cause of cancer.
-Exposure to solar UV radiation is the major cause of nonmelanoma skin cancers, which are by far the most common malignancies in human populations.[6 ]
+Exposure to radiation, primarily ultraviolet (UV) radiation and ionizing radiation, is a clearly established cause of cancer.
+Exposure to solar UV radiation is the major cause of nonmelanoma skin cancers, which are by far the most common malignancies in human populations.[8 ]

-Exposure to ionizing radiation has increased during the last 2 decades as a result of the dramatic increase in the use of CT.
-Exposure to ionizing radiation associated with CT is in the range where carcinogenesis has been demonstrated.[10 ,11 ] Repeat exposure to radiation from medical imaging will further increase cancer risk, because risk is proportional to exposure.
+Exposure to ionizing radiation has increased during the last two decades as a result of the dramatic increase in the use of CT.
+Exposure to ionizing radiation associated with CT is in the range where carcinogenesis has been demonstrated.[12 ,13 ] Repeat exposure to radiation from medical imaging will further increase cancer risk, because risk is proportional to exposure.
 One study found that half the subjects who were exposed to radiation from medical imaging underwent repeat imaging within 3 years.
-Overall, 0.2% of the nearly 1 million subjects followed for 3 years received doses above 50 mSv.[12 ]
+Overall, 0.2% of the nearly 1 million participants followed for 3 years received doses above 50 mSv.[14 ]

 Immunosuppression after organ transplantation

-Medications that suppress the immune system in patients undergoing organ transplantation are associated with an increased cancer risk.[14 ]
+Medications that suppress the immune system in patients undergoing organ transplantation are associated with an increased cancer risk.[17 ]
 A retrospective population-based cohort study of solid-organ transplant recipients in Ontario, Canada during a 20-year period demonstrated that solid organ transplant recipients are at increased risk of cancer-specific death, regardless of age, sex, and organ transplanted.
-As outcomes of transplantation have improved, cancer mortality has increased from secondary cancers and is now the second most common cause of death after transplantation.[15 ]
+The risk is higher during the first 6 months posttransplant but persists for many years.
+It is especially high for cancers linked to viral infections.
+As outcomes of transplantation have improved, cancer mortality from secondary cancers has increased and is now the second most common cause of death after transplantation.[18 ]

 Risk/protective factors with uncertain associations with cancer

 Examples in which the type of study design led to substantively different results further illustrate the complexities of the relationship between food and nutrient intake and human cancer risk.
-Observational epidemiologic studies (case-control and cohort studies) have suggested associations between diet and cancer development, but randomized trials of interventions provided little or no support.
+Observational epidemiologic studies (case-control and cohort studies), which used self-reported dietary assessments that are prone to substantial measurement error, have suggested associations between diet and cancer development, but randomized trials of interventions provided little or no support.
 For example, on the basis of population-based epidemiologic data, high-fiber diets were recommended to prevent colon neoplasms.
-However, a randomized, controlled trial of supplemental wheat bran fiber did not reduce the risk of subsequent adenomatous polyps in individuals with previously resected polyps.
-Ecologic, cohort, and case-control studies found an association between fat and red meat intake and colon cancer risk, but a randomized, controlled trial of a low-fat diet in postmenopausal women showed no reduction in colon cancer.
-The low-fat diet did not affect all-cancer mortality, overall mortality, or cardiovascular disease.
+However, a 2017 Cochrane database systematic review of RCTs of supplemental fiber found a lack of evidence to suggest that increased dietary fiber intake will reduce the recurrence of adenomatous polyps in those with a history of adenomatous polyps within a 2- to 8-year period.[21 ]
+Likewise, systematic evidence reviews of cohort studies,[22 ] and randomized trials [23 ], found little to no effect of red meat intake or reduction in intake on overall cancer incidence and mortality, although the quality of evidence was graded as low to very low.

 In relation to human cancer, diets reflect the sum total of a complex mixture of exposures, as demonstrated by the examples of fruit/vegetable intake and alcohol consumption.
 No dietary factors appear to be uniformly relevant to all forms of cancer.
 (Refer to the PDQ summaries on Breast Cancer Prevention; Colorectal Cancer Prevention; and Lung Cancer Prevention for more information.)